Stamp-IT-io/brainswap/README.md

 * IdentityChainID NOT the same on both nodes
 * State information from factomd parses correctly on both nodes
 * Same block height for both nodes
-* Same minute on both nodes, but not minute 0 (because in this case we cannot tell if the follower is following minutes)
+* Same minute on both nodes, but not minute 0 (because in this case we cannot tell if the nodes are is following minutes)
 * No `<nil>` in the process list, on both nodes
-* Calculated brainswap height greater than `ChangeAcksHeight`, if any, on both nodes
+* Calculated brainswap height greater than `ChangeAcksHeight`, if any, on both nodes (i.e. no pending brainswap)
-* No factomd node runs v6.1.1, v6.1.1-rc1 or v6.2.1-rc1
 * IdentityChainID, LocalServerPrivKey and LocalServerPublicKey all set in node1 `factomd.conf`
 * Node1 is an audit or a leader (otherwise it could indicate that a wrong node has been specified)
 * `--noswap` not specified